Clemente Veterans’ Initiative

 – Clemente Graduate, 2016

 The Clemente Veterans’ Initiative supports struggling veterans who wish to find meaningful ways to re-engage with their families and communities, fosters civic engagement, and serves as a bridge to higher education.
-The curriculum is designed to appeal to to military and veteran culture while at the same time incorporating texts that offer new, non-military perspectives for community engagement and life choices: Plato, Walt Whitman, Emily Dickinson, Simone Weil and Martin Luther King.
+The curriculum is designed to appeal to military and veteran culture while at the same time incorporating texts that offer new, non-military perspectives for community engagement and life choices: Plato, Walt Whitman, Emily Dickinson, Simone Weil and Martin Luther King.

 VETERANS FIND RESONANCE AND COMMUNITY IN CLEMENTE